gunnishmehta/campus_ride/README.md

+# Campus Ride

+An E-cycle booking system for campus integrated with Google Signin Api and Razorpay Api.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file